lgalke/lgalke.github.io/about.md

 ## Bio

-Since 2024, I am an Assistant Professor of Data Science and Advanced Machine Learning.
+I am an Assistant Professor of Data Science and Advanced Machine Learning at the University of Southern Denmark in Odense.
 Before that, I was a postdoctoral researcher at the Max Planck Institute for Psycholinguistics in Nijmegen, Netherlands.
 I've received my B.Sc.
 (2013), M.Sc.
 (2017), and PhD degree (2022), all in computer science, from Kiel University, Germany.
-My research interests lie in machine learning and natural language processing, aiming to make neural network models more interpretable and trustworthy.
+My research interests lie in machine learning and natural language processing, aiming to make neural network models more efficient and interpretable.

 ## Profiles